The information has been obtained from printed

 Stufen an den Türen.
 Eine gute Nachricht für Albufeira: Die

-lokalen Busse des GIRO in Albufeira auch 'Vai e Vem' Portimão und
+stadt Busse des liniens GIRO in Albufeira, 'Vai e Vem' Portimão

 Die Kombination von niedrigen Bahnsteigen und